-(6) The date each notice is deemed to have been provided in accordance with subdivision (e); and
+(6) The date each notice is deemed to have been provided in accordance with subdivision (e); and within 5 calendar days submit to the Division a supplemental declaration of notice that contains the information listed in subdivision (i).

 (7) Representative copies of the completed Well Stimulation Treatment Neighbor Notification Form that were provided.